 However, if your goal is to hike the entire trail in one go, it will require roughly five to seven days, along with multiple water caches that are suggested to be placed along the way for water.

-Be prepared before heading out on this journey by checking weather forecasts beforehand as well as consider a whole trek food carry to ease your hike due to lack of towns local to the trail.
+Be prepared before heading out on this journey by checking weather forecasts beforehand as well as consider a whole trek food carry to ease your hike due to the lack of towns local to the trail.

 The Lone Star Hiking Trail Facebook Group is a fantastic platform to get answers to any queries you may have regarding your trip and up-to-date trail information (and you could discover a trail angel or two poking about as well).